Mason Experimental Geometry Lab

 Fall 2024

-MEGL is running an eight project program with 38 participants between faculty, graduate research assistants, and undergraduate research interns.
+MEGL ran an eight project program with 38 participants between faculty, graduate research assistants, and undergraduate research interns.
 For project names and descriptions, please click the boxes below.

-In addition to the research projects, MEGL is running an Outreach program, which exposes K-12 students to important mathematical concepts through visualizations and hands-on activities.
+In addition to the research projects, MEGL ran an Outreach program, which exposes K-12 students to important mathematical concepts through visualizations and hands-on activities.

 Faculty Mentor: Dr. Sean Lawton